stackbuilders/railblazer/README.md

 [![Build Status](https://secure.travis-ci.org/stackbuilders/railblazer.png)](http://travis-ci.org/stackbuilders/railblazer)

-Railblazer helps you to spend less time setting up Rails apps by providing three scripts:
+Railblazer helps you to spend less time setting up Rails apps by providing four scripts:

 1. `app_adapter`: given a Gemfile, detects whether the application runs on mysql, mysql2, or postgres
-2. `blaze`: build script that can be used by Jenkins
+2. `auto_configure`: outputs a database.yml when given an adapter and app name.
-3. `db_config`: outputs a database.yml when given an adapter and app name.
+3. `blaze`: build script that can be used by Jenkins

 In other words, Railblazer tries to take the work out of setting up things like builds on CI servers, assuming you're using RVM and bundler in your applications.

 # Compatibility

 Railblazer only runs on Ruby 1.9.3 or newer Ruby versions.
+It can, however, be used to configure Rails apps using previous ruby versions.

 # Installation